-The majority of children who suffer from Chiari malformation are born with it, but some kids develop the condition as they mature and grow grows.
+The majority of children who suffer from Chiari malformation are born with it, but some kids develop the condition as they mature and grow.
 A few of the most common symptoms associated with Chiari malformation include:

 Many kids with Chiari malformation do not experience symptoms and may never require medical treatment.
 Even so, children diagnosed with this disease should continue to visit their physician for regular checkups.
 These checkups will ensure the child’s medical condition isn’t changing.